Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Introduction

 This paper provides a \textbf{positive} answer to this question.
-As shown in Figure~\ref{fig:idea}, the key is that the learning rate must \textit{eventually decay} ({{blue}} curve) at a specific rate, in contrast to vanilla GD, which maintains a constant learning rate ({{orange}} line).
+As shown in Figure~\ref{fig:idea}, the key is that the learning rate (LR) must \emph{eventually decay} ({{blue}} curve) at a specific rate, in contrast to standard GD, which maintains a constant LR ({{orange}} line).
 This decay does not need to begin immediately, and can instead begin after an arbitrarily long but prescribed time horizon ($T>0$).
-Decaying the learning rate in this way implies the following special case of our main result: \begin{informaltheorem} Let $f_{\Theta_t}$ denote a two-layer neural network with $L_{\sigma}$-Lipschitz and differentiable activation function and with $P\ge d$ dimensional parameter vector at the $t^{\text{th}}$ iteration of GD denoted by $\Theta_t$ with $\Theta_0\sim \mathcal{N}(0,I_P)$.
-If the learning rate decays at $\mathcal{O}(e^{-rt})$ for some $r>0$ then
+Decaying the LR in this way implies the following special case of our main result: \begin{informaltheorem} Let $f_{\theta_t}$ denote a neural network with a single hidden layer with $p$ neurons and with a $1$-Lipschitz and differentiable activation function.
+Let $\theta_t$ denote the parameter vector at the $t\MYth$ GD epoch and suppose $\theta_0\sim \mathcal{N}(0, I_P)$.
+If the learning rate decays at $\mathcal{O}(e^{-rt})$ then

-with probability at least $1-4 e^{-p}$. \end{informaltheorem}
+with probability at least $1 - 4 e^{-p}$. \end{informaltheorem}

-Consequently, we find that running standard GD with a fixed learning rate up to time $T$, followed by decay at the prescribed rate, ensures both optimal convergence to a critical point of the ERM functional and that the trained two-layer MLP achieves the desired Lipschitz regularity.
+Consequently, we find that running standard GD with a fixed LR up to time $T$, followed by decay at the prescribed rate, ensures both optimal convergence to a stationary point of the ERM functional and that the trained two-layer MLP achieves the desired Lipschitz regularity.

-\paragraph{Our Contribution} Our first main result (Theorem~\ref{thrm:lr_lip}) shows that for any sufficiently large Lipschitz constant $L\ge 0$, a two-layer MLP with Lipschitz activation trained with our data-dependent step size limit becomes $L$-Lipschitz after $T$ iterations, provided the LR constraints in GD LR Decay Conditions~\ref{GradCons} are satisfied.
+\paragraph{Our Contribution} Our first main result (Theorem~\ref{thm:lip_control_via_lr_decay}) shows that for any sufficiently large Lipschitz constant $L$, an MLP with Lipschitz activation functions trained with GD becomes $L$-Lipschitz after $T$ iterations, provided our data-dependent GD LR Decay Conditions~\ref{gdcons:grad} are satisfied.

-As a consequence, we derive a width-independent generalization guarantee for two-layer MLPs trained with gradient descent for $T$ iterations on $N$ i.i.d.\ noisy training instances (Corollary~\ref{cor:GeneralizationImplication}) in $\mathbb{R}^d \times \mathbb{R}$.
+As a consequence, we derive a generalization bound for MLPs trained with GD for $T$ iterations on $N$ i.i.d.\ noisy training instances (Corollary~\ref{cor:generalization_bounds_gd_trained_networks}) in $\R^d \times \R$.
 This generalization bound converges at the non-parametric rate of $\mathcal{O}(1/\sqrt[d]{N})$ with high probability, and the constant in the bound can be explicitly controlled by adjusting $T$ and $L$.